 Choose which is best for you

 Tyndall has a number of sensible Individual Retirement Accounts (IRAs) savings options for you, in both Traditional and Roth investment plans.
-You may choose to put your funds in a Tyndall IRA Certificate Account, an IRA Certificate Advantage Account, or an IRA Contributory Account.
+You may choose to put your funds in a Tyndall IRA Certificate Account or an IRA Contributory Account.
 What’s the difference?

 - An IRA Contributory Account, which may be opened with a small initial deposit of only $50, does not have a specific ''maturity'' date.
 Although the Annual Percentage Yield (APY) for the IRA Contributory is generally not as high as that of an IRA Certificate, deposits may be made to it at any time (up to the maximum allowed per year per IRS regulations).
 This makes it easier for those on a fixed budget to begin saving toward retirement.
 Often, people build the account up to $1,000 and then move those funds to an IRA Certificate, so they can earn a higher rate on those funds.
 Minimum to open and earn Annual Percentage Yield (APY): $50.